There are many plants and shrubs that produce delicious berries for humans and birds.

 However, if you want more flowers and berries on your elderberry shrub, it is best to keep it in well-drained and moist soil, and also occasionally add fertilizer.

-They also prefer full sunlight but partial shade also works.
-The shrub should be watered often during the summer months if there is no rainfall.
+They also prefer full sunlight but partial shade works.
+The shrub should be watered often during the summer months without rainfall.

 Frequently Asked Questions about Shrubs With Blue Colored Berries